exadel-inc/etoolbox-query-kit/README.md

 In your _Adobe Experience Manager_ console, navigate to the *Tools* section and choose *EToolbox* from the left menu rail.
 Click *"EToolbox Query Kit"* icon in the right section.

-*EToolbox Query Console* opens.
+*EToolbox Query Kit Console* opens.
 Use the editor window to the left to compose a query in *JCR-SQL2* / *XPath* / *QueryBuilder* formats (autocompletion works for the *JCR-SQL2* format); then press the *Execute* button below so that the query is run, and the results are displayed as a table in the right part of the screen.

 Beside the *"Execute"* button, there are buttons for storing a query and sharing it via clipboard.